AnthonyL22/core-microservice/README.md

 # Questions and issues

 The [github issue tracker](https://github.com/AnthonyL22/core-microservice/issues) is **_only_** for bug reports and feature requests.
-Anything else, such as questions for help in using the library, should be posted via email to [pacificwebconsulting.com](http://www.pacificwebconsulting.com/contact/).
+Anything else, such as questions for help in using the library, should be [emailed to our team](http://www.pacificwebconsulting.com/contact/).

 # Prerequisites